mvcss/mvcss.github.com/source/foundation/config.md

 @Font-face
 ----------

-If serving font files from a known path (e.g. your server), we include Bourbon's `+font-face` [mixin][bourbon-mixin-fontface] to simplify the daunting syntax, and also lists fallback files needed for browser compatibility.
+If serving font files from a known path (e.g. your server), we include Bourbon's `+font-face` [mixin][bourbon-mixin-fontface] to simplify the daunting syntax, and also list fallback files needed for browser compatibility.

 ```sass
 // -------------------------------------